johnwcowan/r7rs-work/IniFilesCowan.md

      Sections do not nest.
 The name of a section is the characters between the brackets.

-  *  Other lines containing `=` are treated as key-value pairs within the current section or, if they precede any section line, as key-value pairs belonging to an unnamed section.
+  *  Other lines containing `=` are treated as key-value pairs within the current section or, if they precede any section line, as key-value pairs belonging to a section whose name is the empty string.
      Whitespace immediately before or after the `=` is ignored.

-  *  Otherwise unrecognizable lines are treated as keys whose value is the empty string.
+  *  Any other lines are treated as keys whose value is the empty string.

 `(make-ini-file-generator `*inport*`)`